jamesroutley/awscm/README.md

 Set the default output format.

     $ awscm region <aws-region>
 Set the default AWS region.
 See  <http://docs.aws.amazon.com/general/latest/gr/rande.html#cfn_region> for information on the AWS regions in which CloudFormation is available.

+    $ awscm status
+Display the currently set profile, region and output format.

     $ awscm use <profile>